ausbin/webzone/content/about.md

 and even [Gameboy Advance DMA][8].
 Here's some [praise from student evaluations][9].

-Professionally, I've worked on both GNU/Linux and Windows applications, from shell scripts to ASP.NET MVC, but in my free time, I write tools for GNU/Linux, mainly command-line utilities and webapps.
+Today, I work for [Amazon][10] in Seattle, Washington, on bulk product uploads to Vendor Central.
+Outside of work, when I'm not climbing or hiking around, I write tools for GNU/Linux, mainly command-line utilities and webapps.
 See my [projects page][5] for details.

 [1]: http://gatech.edu/
 [3]: http://kennesaw.edu/